 East Greenwich is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, East Greenwich’s overall crime rate is lower than average for the country.

-One of the nice things about East Greenwich is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+East Greenwich is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The people who call East Greenwich home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Greenwich residents report their race to be White, followed by Asian.
 Important ancestries of people in East Greenwich include Italian, English, German, and French .